capstone-projects-2024-fall/devs-and-dragons/devsdragons/FinalReadMe.txt

 1. Cd into "devsdragons".
 2. Cd into "server".
 3. In main.py, "pip install -r requirements.txt", "pip3" may work as well.
 This will install all the needed libraries.
+4. On line 21, you must input your OpenAI API Key.
+You can accquire this on OpenAI.com!

 Frontend